office design trends 2019

 Progress from site set up to completion over 6 weeks

 Week 3 GF Kitchen refurb & 1st fix electrical & mechanical services 1st floor

 Week 5 1st Floor kitchen and W.C.s shower blocks & insulated suspended ceilings

 Select Interiors have been invited to tender for a fit out for old friends Dept, an existing client.
-Dept are an international digital agency with over a 1000 experienced thinkers and makers.
-They are at the forefront the digital revolution and merge creativity, technology, and data.
+Dept is an international digital agency with over 1000 experienced thinkers and makers.
+They are at the forefront of the digital revolution and merge creativity, technology, and data.
 With offices worldwide and teams of experts in creative, digital, marketing and commerce.
 We at Select Interiors Ltd are grateful not only to have worked for them over the last 2 years but are overjoyed at the opportunity of being asked to tender for their exciting new head office furniture package.

 Select Interiors Manchester design & fit are proud to have designed and are nearing completion of a new northern head office for Clarke & Clarke part of the mighty international Walker & Greenbank group.
 The that incorporates premium interior design brands Zoffany, Sanderson, Morris & Co., Harlequin, Scion and Anthology.
 The project and fit out is particularly special as we are massive fans of Clarke & Clarke’s design, fabrics and wallpapers.
 To be asked to do interior design for this premium design brand is flattering and we are very grateful to Founder and Special Advisor Lee Clarke for the enquiry.
 See excerpts from Select Interior’s weekly progress reports